RedhawkSDR/transceiver-api/fei_3.0/README.md

 As seen in the example above, the underlying hardware is a transceiver with two receive channels and one transmit channel.
 Each devices is quasi-independent, sharing some common device control functionality, but each subsystem operating in a semi-independent fashion.
-Also notice that because the RDC share a single receiver, they need a common RX_DIGITIZER, while the TDC does not require a TX device because there is only one TDC.
+Also notice that because the RDC share a single receiver, they need a common ABOT or DBOT, while the TDC does not require a TX device because there is only one TDC.

 Note: the parent device (WB Transceiver and Channelizer) is not an FEI device.
-This device is a custom device that aggregates the underlying devices; in this case RX_DIGITIZER, RDC, and TDC.
+This device is a custom device that aggregates the underlying devices; in this case ABOT, RDC, and TDC.
 The parent device delegates the allocations to the child devices and can promote either ports or properties of the different child devices.
 Because allocations are returned with a reference to the child device satisfying the allocation (more on this in the next section), the parent device can be a custom device provided for convenience.